Naples: The Bourbon Tunnel Guided Tour with Entrance Ticket

 The Bourbon Tunnel was built in 1853 by Ferdinand II of Bourbon, who, concerned about the outbreak of the rebellion, asked for an escape from the Royal Palace to the barrack in Via della Pace, now Via Morelli.

-The work was not completed and, during the Second World War, the tunnel was used by residents of the area as a military hospital, later becoming the Hall Judicial Deposit.
+The work was not completed and, during World War II, the tunnel was used as a military hospital, later becoming the Hall Judicial Deposit.
 The war left its mark even in the subsoil: find handwritten messages of wishes and desolation of those who lived there.

-In the tunnels, you will also find statues dating back to the fascist period and a unique exhibition of many cars and motorcycles, abandoned for years and then freed from piles of rubbish, arranged and illuminated ad hoc along the route.
+In the tunnels, find statues dating back to the fascist period and an exhibition of cars and motorcycles, abandoned for years and then freed from the rubbish.
+Add the option to walk the Via delle Memorie, an underground route carved out of the tuff.